12 Product Development Resume Examples for 2025

 Place these skills in a dedicated section on your resume.
 This helps with Applicant Tracking Systems (ATS) which many companies use to find candidates with the right skills.
 Remember, it's not necessary to have every skill listed.
 Choose the ones that best match your experience and the job description.

-• Led a team of designers to revamp a product line, resulting in a 20% increase in sales.
+• Managed a cross-functional team to launch a new product, resulting in a 20% increase in customer satisfaction

 Need more resume templates?